The Mediterranean Sea: A Treasure to Protect

 - over 360 species of birds that come to breed

-- Colorful Crew: The Mediterranean Sea is home to some of the most colorful fish in the world, like the spectacular parrotfish!
+- Colourful Crew: The Mediterranean Sea is home to some of the most colourful fish in the world, like the spectacular parrotfish!
 These fish love to show off their bright hues!

 - Schooling Around: Many fish in the Mediterranean, like sardines and anchovies, swim in large groups called schools.
 This helps them stay safe from predators!

-- Tasty Treats: Some fish, like the famous Mediterranean sea bass and grouper, are delicious and popular in many dishes across the region.
-Chefs love to cook with them!
+- Tasty Treats: Some fish, like the famous Mediterranean Sea bass and grouper, are delicious and popular in many dishes across the region.
+No wonder chefs love to cook with them!

-- Big Swimmers: The Mediterranean Sea is home to the impressive bluefin tuna, which can swim at speeds of up to 75 kilometers per hour (about 46 miles per hour)!
-That’s super fast for a fish!
+- Big Swimmers: The Mediterranean Sea is home to the impressive bluefin tuna, which can swim at speeds of up to 75 kilometres per hour (about 46 miles per hour)!
+That’s superfast for a fish!

 The Mediterranean Sea is not just a body of water; it’s a lively community of amazing creatures that need our help to thrive!